The-Developing-Developers/game-of-life-qt/README.md

 - Is `Backend` class unnecessary?
 Could it be merged with `Grid`?
 - Add the possibility to select multiple squares in the game board by clicking and dragging the mouse over the board.
-- Translate Italian comments into English.
-- Document what the code is doing and why.
 - Refactor the code to favour readability.
 - Add automatic calculation to avoid having an excessively large (i.e., out of screen) game board.
+- In `Backend`, evaluate which methods should be `Q_INVOKABLE` or `public slots`.
+- Decide whether the `TextField`s in `GameOptions.qml` can be simplified / exported in an external QML document.
+There is a lot of code duplication.
+- A definitive name should be chosen for the Options / Welcome Screen.
+- ~~Translate Italian comments into English.~~
+- ~~Document what the code is doing and why.~~
 - ~~Add selectable simulation speed and square size.~~
 - ~~In the welcome screen, allow the user to choose the size of the grid.
 Now it is hard-coded in `GameBoard.qml`.~~
 - ~~Rename `Grid` class to `Board`?~~